noroozbabaee/Tong_2011/Document/README.rst

 Model Modifications
 ===================
 In the case of reproducibility and reusability, there are a couple of issues with the model simulations.
 Which, We point them as below:
-For figures 12 and 13, the stimulation protocol changes significantly.
+For figure 13, the stimulation protocol changes.
 Appendix S2 (supplement) contains a C code which includes the different stimulation details to reproduce figures 12 and 13A-C.

 Model Validations